-Available in both English and Spanish, the 2023 ‘Constellations’ Linear Calendar includes a featured constellation each month, a seasons indicator, along with the moon phases throughout the year.
+The 2024 ‘Constellations’ Montessori Linear Calendar includes a featured constellation each month, a seasons indicator, along with the moon phases throughout the year.

 You will also receive a perpetual calendar featuring all 12 constellations designed to be studied and observed throughout the year with your children.
 This calendar is specifically designed for the Northern Hemisphere.

 Don’t worry, you can still make use of a linear calendar for your preschoolers and elementary kids!

 First, cut and laminate each month.
 Then, simply attach each month to a ring binder clip.

 Children can then flip through the calendar months as needed.
 Plus, they can practice laying the months out in order on the floor.

 This method is a great option if you’re wanting to provide each child with their own individual calendar rather than a family and/or classroom calendar.

 How to Incorporate Nature Study with Calendar Time, Too

 Linear calendars offer a fun, hands-on way for kids to learn about the passage of time.